Melanie Verwoerd: Ambassador to Ireland

 In 2001, she was appointed as South African Ambassador to Ireland.
 She asked President Thabo Mbeki for an ambassadorship and asked specifically for Ireland.
-Wilhelm Verwoerd Jr. had involved in the Truth and Reconciliation Commission in South Africa, which led him to become interested in a similar project for Northern Ireland.
+Wilhelm Verwoerd Jr. had been involved in the Truth and Reconciliation Commission in South Africa, which led him to become interested in a similar project for Northern Ireland.
 On 20 March 2001, Verwoerd arrived at the Áras an Uachtaráin to present her credentials as the ambassador of South Africa to Ireland to President Mary McAleese.
 In late 2001, Verwoerd was one of the founders of the Africa Solidarity Center in Dublin intended to break down prejudices against African refugees in Ireland.
 In 2002, when a report showed that two-thirds of those seeking asylum in Ireland had to live emergency accommodation as many landlords did not like to rent to them, Verwoerd called for more multiculturalism and integration in Ireland.